 - Or follow the steps described in the appendix Using Kerberos Authentication in Scheduler Without Joining a Kerberos Realm of the Installation Guide.

 We recommend selecting the check box Activate Kerberos debug mode the first time you set up Kerberos in case you run into any issues.
-Once Kerberos has been set up, disable this.
+Once Kerberos is working, disable this.

 When this option is enabled, check the appendix How to Debug Kerberos in Web Applications of the Installation Guide to learn how to see the debug information.